 Healthcare Policy and AI Governance

-The FDA has cleared over 950 AI medical devices, 97% via the 510(k) substantial-equivalence pathway, typically without new prospective clinical trials.
+The FDA has authorized over 1,300 AI medical devices, approximately 96% via the 510(k) substantial-equivalence pathway, typically without new prospective clinical trials (FDA AI-Enabled Medical Devices).
 Epic’s widely deployed sepsis prediction model claimed 85% sensitivity in internal validation, but external testing revealed actual sensitivity of 33%, missing two-thirds of sepsis cases.
 Regulatory frameworks built for static medical devices struggle to govern AI systems that evolve through continuous learning.
 The EU AI Act classifies most clinical AI as high-risk requiring rigorous oversight, while U.S. regulation remains permissive.
 This divergence shapes what AI physicians can access and who bears liability when algorithms fail.

 After reading this chapter, you will be able to: